PhilT/machines/README.md

 **A custom Ubuntu system in less than 15 minutes**

-Setup Ubuntu development and server **Machines** locally or in the cloud for developing and hosting Ruby, Rails and related environments.
+Setup customised Ubuntu development and server **Machines** locally or in the cloud for developing and hosting Ruby, Rails and related technologies.

 Write commands in Ruby like: